 - 2-3 cloves

 - 3-4 black pepper corns

-- Strain the paste with a large strainer to get a nice smooth and creamy paste.
+- Strain the mixture with the help of a large strainer to get a smooth, creamy paste.

 - Use Kashmiri red chili powder as it only gives a bright red color to the dish without adding the heat.